safdar-azeem/vue-ssr-lite/docs/refactorplan.md

 9. **Technical SEO Scope**: `vue-ssr-lite` guarantees technical correctness and search engine crawlability (HTML tags, status codes, canonicals, sitemaps, robots).
 It does not attempt content ranking, keyword density analysis, or search-console automation.
 10. **Breaking Cleanup Allowed**: No legacy SSR bridges or temporary dual-layer adapters are carried forward.
 Clean, unified contracts only.
 11. **Internal Extension Architecture**: Optional feature domains are implemented as internal extensions coordinated by a small, typed extension runtime.
 The extension mechanism is invisible to normal developers unless they intentionally create a custom extension. `vue-ssr-lite` is NOT a generic plugin framework — the extension system is only a controlled extensibility layer around the existing stable SSR core.
+12. **Host-Owned Framework Singletons**: Vue, Vue Router, and Vite are peer dependencies supplied by the host. `vue-ssr-lite` owns router creation, history selection, installation, SSR resolution, hydration, and navigation lifecycle while using the host's Vue and Vue Router module instances. `resolve.dedupe` is bundler defense-in-depth; it is not a substitute for the peer ownership contract.

 ---